evanbrooks/evanbrooks.github.com/project/resume.md

 I defined the visual language and concept for a biannual  anthology of writing, visual art, and music selected from RISD and Brown students.
 I led a small team of designers and oversaw printing.

 <a href="#" data-item-link="clerestory">See project</a>

+### Teaching Assistant at Createch Marin *Summer 2010*

+Helped teach elementary-school children how to make video games, stop-motion animations, and movies.
+The challenge was convincing them to get off the computer and play outside.

 ### Freelance designer *2006 – present*